ANZSoilData/def-au-schema-json/docs/ansis-entities.md

 | relatedSample | 0..1 |  | ansis:SoilSample |  | link to a sample related to this context |
 | relatedSite | 0..1 |  | ansis:SoilSite |  | link to a soil site related to this context |
 | relatedSoilSurface | 0..1 |  | ansis:SoilSurface |  | soil surface of this entity |
-### ANSIS Soil Layer - `ansis:SoilLayer`
+### ansis:SoilLayer

+*ANSIS Soil Layer*.
 Region within a soil body usually observed as a specified depth interval within a profile.

 | Property | Value Count | ANSIS Preferred | Type | Vocabulary | Description \[_Comment_\] |
 | -------- | ----------- | --------------- | ---- | ---------- | ------------------------- |